-Primary DNS Enter the primary DNS server IP address assigned by your ISP.
+Primary DNS Enter the Primary DNS Server IP address assigned by your ISP.

-Secondary DNS Enter the secondary DNS server IP address assigned by your ISP.
+Secondary DNS Enter the Secondary DNS Server IP address assigned by your ISP.

-MTU: Maximum Transmission Unit - you may need to change the MTU for optimal performance with your ISP.
+MTU: Maximum Transmission Unit - by default this field will be set to Auto.
+Select Manual if you need to change the MTU for optimal performance with your ISP.

-MAC Address The default MAC address is set to the Internet port's physical interface the Internet port's MAC address with the MAC address of a connected client.
+MAC Address The default MAC address is set to the Internet port's physical interface client.

 Clone: MAC address on the router.
-You can use drop-down menu to replace
+You can use drop-down menu to replace the Internet port's MAC address with the MAC address of a connected